nathanpotter17/glfw-vulkan/README.md

 First ensure you install the Vulkan SDK for Windows.
 Add the VULKAN_SDK environment variable to your system if desired.
 Check install with `vulkaninfo` in the command prompt.

-Because of large file sizes, I have not included the Vulkan SDK in this repository.
-You can download it from the link above, and ensure to copy the `Include`, `Lib` directly to the `external/vulkan/lib` & `external/vulkan/include` directory in the repository - this keeps the build from failing.

 Next, grab glfw from https://github.com/glfw/glfw/releases or simply clone it into your C or Root directory.
 Then build the glfw library using CMake & Ninja.
-The following commands should be used to build the library.
-I have included the necessary files for the template to build for GLFW, but you may need to build the library yourself in order to correctly link with the Vulkan SDK & Windows.
+The following commands should be used to build the library:

 ```bash
 cd glfw